bcurnow/certSync/README.md

 }
 ```

+The Nginx instance is set up with simply a trusted CA and any certificate issued by that CA can see all the certificates and keys.
+This could be imporved by setting up specific certificates to get access to specific directories but that really felt overkill.

-The /etc/docker-certs directory is mapped to /certs within the docker container and the ssl_client_certificate points to my OpenSSL CA.
+The /etc/docker-certs directory is then mapped to /certs within the various docker containers.

 # OpenSSL CA
 The OpenSSL CA is created using the following commands: